Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 There was that.

-But I think it was legit that these has cruel students were objecting to being taught capitalism.
+But I think it was legit that these has-ruel students were objecting to being taught capitalism because they've had a lifetime of being taught how it is the evil.

-You talk about oppressors, capitalist oppressors.
+You talk about oppressors?

-You know the story, you know how it goes.
+You know how it goes.

-And uh the root of all this is the education system being taken over by people that don't like this country.
+And the root of all this is the education system being taken over by people that don't like this country.

-It's really no more complicated than that, and trying to spread that and create as many little mind-num robots walking around believing that as they can.
+And trying to spread that and create as many little mind-numb robots walking around believing that as they can.

-Now, the faculty, George Washington University made substantial contributions to Obama when he was running for office.
+Now, the faculty, George Washington University, made substantial contributions to Obama when he was running for office.

 And they're about to contribute heavily towards their own medical care now that Obamacare is the law of the land.

-The student newspaper at GWU is called a GW hatchet.
+The student newspaper at GWU is called a GW Hatchet.

 The article noted that George Washington University will offer a cheaper plan to ease faculty concerns about rising costs.

-The new plan offered by the university is a high deductible plan, meaning it'll help cut down how much you pay out of pocket.
+The new plan offered by the university is a high-deductible plan, meaning it'll help cut down how much you pay out of pocket.

-University's vice president for human resources, Sabrina Ellis, told the faculty Senate that the Affordable Care Act's Cadillac Tax will start in 2018 and force the university to pay almost a million dollars due to their high-end plans.
+University's vice president for human resources, Sabrina Ellis, told the faculty senate that the Affordable Care Act's Cadillac tax will start in 2018 and force the university to pay almost a million dollars due to their high-end plans.

 So they're going to get rid of these Cadillac, the faculty is going to lose the Cadillac plan access that they had.

-And they're going to have to go out and either pick up the slack themselves, pay more money, or a great suggestion, if I could help here to you, George Washington University faculty,
+And they're going to have to go out and either pick up the slack themselves, pay more money, or a great suggestion.

-every damn one of you who helped in your own small way getting Obamacare passed because you helped the author get elected, and now All of a sudden, you don't like it, but rather than blame Obama, they're blaming the university for being a bunch of tight wads.
+If I could help here to you, George Washington University faculty, every damn one of you who helped in your own small way getting Obamacare passed because you helped the author get elected.

 Oh, yes, they are.

-See, it's not Obama's.
+See, it's not Obama's project.

 The university's a bunch of tight wads because they won't fork over what it would cost to provide Cadillac health plans for all the faculty.

-When you get right down to it.
+It's not affordable for anybody when you get right down to it.

-Or maybe you could go to an exchange like the rest of everybody else has to do, and find out what it's really like.
+Maybe you people at the faculty, maybe you could log on to healthcare.gov, or maybe you could go to an exchange like the rest of everybody else has to do and find out what it's really like.

-You think your university's the bad guy.
+You think your university's the bad guy?

-This is this is classic.
+This is classic.

 It is literally classic here.

-The people that supported this and thought it was the greatest thing in the world and helped make it happen now, don't like it.
+The people that supported this and thought it was the greatest thing in the world and helped make it happen now don't like it and don't and are blaming everybody but themselves and the author Obama for the mess that the whole thing has become.

 It's the fastest three hours in media for a reason.